-Mexican-American/Chicano Studies (Minor Only)
+Mexican-American/Chicano Studies Minor Only

 The undergraduate minor in Mexican-American/Chicano Studies is an interdisciplinary program which will introduce students to the study of the Mexican-American/Chicano experience.
-The combined courses will explore topic such as Chicano/a history, politics, immigration, literature, art, and issues of race/ethnicity.
+The combined courses will explore topic such as Chicano history, politics, immigration, literature, art, and issues of race/ethnicity.

-Minor requirements: Students will complete 18 credits as described below.
-The student will take no more than six hours in any discipline.
+Minor requirements: Students will complete 18 credit hours as described below with no more than nine in any discipline.